ERP vs MRP

 It automates and integrates all the systems across an organization that make core business processes run smoothly.
 It covers all aspects of customer relationship management (CRM) from ordering through payments, including the financial side of the business that the customer never sees.
 It’s responsible for scheduling operations, keeping inventory records and financial data.

 ERP is a few steps ahead of MRP when it comes to precisely managing the company’s resources and key functionalities.
-Significant areas of business such as purchases, sales, manufacturing, inventory, services, and human resources can be easily integrated by ERP software, which remodels business operations and streamline the flow of information across the different units of the organization.
+Significant areas of business such as purchases, sales, manufacturing, inventory, services, and human resources can be easily integrated by ERP software systems, which remodels business operations and streamline the flow of information across the different units of the organization.

-After the implementation of ERP into your business existing system, every department is allowed to access the latest updates on sales and purchases and can share with one another.
+After the implementation of ERP system into your business existing system, every department is allowed to access the latest updates on sales and purchases and can share with one another.
 Moreover, you can also analyze the performance of each area resulting in enhanced productivity.

 More about ERP Software